-Emergency Reporting celebrated five years of business.
+In 2008 Emergency Reporting celebrated five years of business.
 What started as a good idea had grown into a reporting and records management solution for the Army, Navy, Air Force, Marines, NASA, airports, CDC, a nuclear power facility, ambulance services, hospitals, oil refineries and other agencies with first response capabilities world-wide.
 The system is also capable of using CAC cards for user authentication.

 Key developments in 2010 included Emergency Reporting establishing strategic relationships with Spillman Technologies, Inc. and MED3000, Inc. The relationships provided first response customers with valuable interface tools for real-time CAD data input and EMS billing data exports.